 It is through adaptation that the body morphs or changes.
 These adaptations eventually cease as your body handles the stresses or stimulus more efficiently.
 The result?
 Well, the body’s response to the workout you have been routinely doing for twenty years or so is not doing you any good.
 Your body ‘knows’ your workout so well now.
 Basically, you are getting less for each successive workout.

 Because your muscles are not being forced to adapt, your metabolism or ‘engine room’ drops and you start burning fewer calories.
 You wonder why you’re not losing weight or fat or putting on muscle like you used to.
-You use fewer muscle fibers during your workouts, and this would leave you an unsatisfying taste in your mouth as the results you get is less than what you desired.
+You use fewer muscle fibres during your workouts, and this would leave you an unsatisfying taste in your mouth as the results you get is less than what you desired.
 Not motivating.
 Very frustrating!

 So, sticking with what works is not always the best when it comes to achieving exercise goals.